-Courses at the Isbourne Holistic Centre in Cheltenham with experienced teachers Mary Pearson and Helen Galpin
+Courses at the Isbourne Holistic Centre in Cheltenham with a team of experienced teachers led by Mary Pearson and Helen Galpin

 Looking to train as a meditation teacher?

-This exciting course has been developed with you in mind, providing you with expert training accredited by OCNSWR.
+This exciting course has been developed with you in mind, providing you with expert training accredited by OCNSWR, trading as apt awards.
 This qualification is recognised nationally by an organisation regulated by the Government agency, OFQUAL.